Current / Recent Projects

 Off and on, I have worked on a chess program that can think and learn about chess in the ways strong human players do, and also can discuss positions in the way human players do.

 - I have a very wonderful Research mentor in John Vergo.
 John is a senior manager and active researcher in human-computer interaction.
 In the last few years John has also become one of the key strategists and arthictects in the area of component business process modeling.

-- Over the past year I have been mentoring some exceptionally inventive software engineers, from Tririga Coproration: James Oravec, Nathan Masters, Rodrigo Rey, Chris Jones and Daniel Mazzella.
+- Over the past year and a half I have been mentoring some exceptionally inventive software engineers, from Tririga Coproration: Matthew Sowders (now at Amazon), James Oravec (now at ec2 Software), Nathan Masters (now at Amazon), Rodrigo Rey, Chris Jones, Daniel Mazzella and Adarsh Sexana.
 Tririga is a recent IBM aquisition with premier products in the Smarter Buildings space.

 - 2011: Kevin Deland (Duke, now at IBM), John Nelson (Villanova, now at IBM), Ning Xu (City College of New York) and Sam Arsanjani (MSAE High School, now at University of California at San Diego)

 - 2010: Chris Mansley (Rutgers, now at Bosch)